ska-telescope/lmc-base-classes/docs/source/guide/getting_started.rst

   associated with transitional states (*e.g.* ``Configure()`` command and ``CONFIGURING`` state, ``Scan()`` command and ``SCANNING`` state, *etc.*).
-Command classes allow us to implement this association once for all, and to protect it from accidental overriding by command subclasses
+Command classes allow us to implement this association once for all, and to protect that implementation from accidental overriding by command subclasses.
-* testing of commands independently of TANGO.
-For example, a TANGO device's ``On()`` command might only need to interactive with the device's component manager and its operational state model.
-As such, in order to test the correct implementation of that command, we need only a component manager and an operational state model.
-Thus, we can test the command without actually instantiating the TANGO device.
+* testing of commands independently of Tango.
+For example, a Tango device's ``On()`` command might only need to interact with the device's component manager and its operational state model.
+As such, in order to test the correct implementation of that command, we only need a component manager and an operational state model.
+Thus, we can test the command without actually instantiating the Tango device.

 Writing a command class involves the following steps.

-1. **Do you really need to implement the command?** If the command to be implemented is part of the TANGO device you will inherit from, perhaps the current implementation is exactly what you need.
+1. **Do you really need to implement the command?** If the command to be implemented is part of the Tango device you will inherit from, perhaps the current implementation is exactly what you need.

    For example, the ``SKABaseDevice`` class's implementation of the